Lawn bowls at the 1982 Commonwealth Games

-The lawn bowls competition at the 1982 Commonwealth Games took place in Brisbane, Australia from 30 September until 9 October 1982 at the Moorooka Bowls Club.
+Lawn bowls at the 1982 Commonwealth Games was the 11th appearance of the Lawn bowls at the Commonwealth Games.
+Competition at the 1982 Commonwealth Games took place in Brisbane, Australia, from 30 September until 9 October 1982 at the Moorooka Bowls Club in Moorooka.

+Scotland topped the lawn bowls medal table by virtue of winning two gold medals.

 Willie Wood won the singles and Scotland doubled up in the pairs.
 Australia won the fours and Zimbabwe won the women's triples.